EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance: Introduction

-Extensive experiments demonstrate that \methodname{} achieves state-of-the-art performance in camera accuracy (\textit{e.g.}, RotErr, TransErr) and camera motion stability (measured by the standard deviation of generated trajectories across different seeds), on image-to-video (I2V) camera control tasks in both indoor and game environments.
-In addition to being significantly more efficient in data, computation, and model size, \methodname{} also generalizes effectively to video-to-video (V2V) camera control in a zero-shot manner, despite being trained solely on I2V data.
+Extensive experiments demonstrate that, despite being over an order of magnitude more efficient, \methodname{} achieves superior performance in camera accuracy (\textit{e.g.}, RotErr, TransErr; \cref{fig:efficency_error}, Right) and motion stability (measured by the standard deviation of generated trajectories across different seeds) on I2V camera control tasks in both indoor and game environments.
+Moreover, \methodname{} exhibits strong generalization to V2V camera control in a zero-shot setting, even though it is trained solely on I2V data.
 Ablation study shows the effectiveness of our anchor video method and ControlNet design.
-Our contributions are as follows: \begin{itemize}[noitemsep, topsep=4pt, leftmargin=*] \item A novel anchor video construction pipeline with visibility-based masking that produces well-aligned anchor–source video pairs without requiring camera trajectory annotations, enabling learning from in-the-wild videos. \item A lightweight \ctrlnet{} architecture with visibility-aware output masking, allowing efficient and precise conditioning on anchor videos. \item State-of-the-art performance on both I2V and V2V camera control tasks with high efficiency in training, data, and model size compared to state-of-the-art methods. \end{itemize}
+Our contributions are as follows: \begin{itemize}[noitemsep, topsep=4pt, leftmargin=*] \item A novel anchor video construction pipeline with visibility-based masking that produces well-aligned anchor–source video pairs without requiring point cloud or camera trajectory estimation during training, enabling learning from diverse in-the-wild videos. \item A lightweight \ctrlnet{} with visibility-aware output masking, allowing efficient and precise anchor-video conditioning, as well as selective regional motion control at test time. \item Strong performance on both I2V and V2V camera control tasks with high efficiency in training, data, and model size compared to previous methods. \end{itemize}